 The French upper class adopted the fashion and called them ‘cravats’, derived from the French word for ‘Croat’ and with time the cravat evolved firstly into the bow tie and then later into the neck tie.

 Today the bow tie is no longer reserved solely for formal occasions.
-It can be worn by all works of life, expressing a different meaning for each individual.
+It can be worn by all walks of life, expressing a different meaning for each individual.
 A bow tie can be worn as casually as a pochette, a scarf or a tie.

 Our products are made in limited numbers to ensure that your personality is not lost in the crowd.
 To see what we do and what inspires us along the way, please log onto our blog at: www.lenoeudpapillon.blogspot.com